 People for the Ethical Treatment of Animal Fur Coats will have cause for alarm.
 Hammons has slit one coat, burned another, and defaced the rest with paint.
 One fur looks oddly fashionable in its tie-dyed colors, another bloodied.
 While he has defaced only the backs, from the front the old wood and wire mannequins look grisly enough on their own.
 One stands off in a corner, whether in shame or a refusal to engage.
 They rub in objections to wearing fur, but with lingering uncertainty as to which side receives the most mockery.
 Hammons wants his viewers angry at the system and smiling at it, too, but not too comfortably apart from it.

-If the work links cruelty and class, it also locates that combination in the gallery.
+If the work links cruelty with class, it also locates that combination in the gallery.
 The spare installation calls attention to the Upper East Side mansion.
 So does the artist's decision not to sell the work.
 The fur could belong to someone dropping in from the neighborhood—and not, as in a Lorna Simpson video, by subway.
 In retrospect, his unlit gallery four years before serves as an advance corrective to Martin Creed's empty museum filled with light.
 Why make a point of art institutions apart from the dark underside of money?

 Have you noticed?
 Old metaphors have crept back in, and so has race.
 Whenever an African American deals with class, the body, and exclusions from the gallery, one has to think of race.
 The fur coats make Hammons's dealings more obvious, if one can use obvious and Hammons in the same sentence.
 The material and its treatment may extend to stereotypes of black people as unclean, animals, an inferior race in a dark continent, or "the primitive," waiting for Modernism's "Primitivism Revisited."
 Yet with Hammons's wit and indirection, one hardly knows whether one has only oneself to blame for reading these issues into the work.